Topology of singular foliations of closed 1-forms on orbifolds: Introduction

-Using the topological description for the leaves of the singular foliation $\tilde{\mathcal{F}}_\omega$ provided in Theorem (A), we can also show a purely topological characterization of intrinsically closed harmonic 1-forms of Morse type on compact orbifolds in terms of transitivity.
+Using the topological description for the leaves of the singular foliation $\tilde{\mathcal{F}}_\omega$ provided in Theorem \ref{thm1}, we can also show a purely topological characterization of intrinsically closed harmonic 1-forms of Morse type on compact orbifolds in terms of transitivity.
 This is the content of our second main result.

-\begin{theorem*}[\bf B] Let $X$ be a compact orbifold.
-A closed 1-form of Morse type on $X$ is intrinsically harmonic if and only if it is transitive. \end{theorem*}
+\begin{theorem} Let $X$ be a compact orbifold.
+A closed 1-form of Morse type on $X$ is intrinsically harmonic if and only if it is transitive. \end{theorem}

-It is worth stressing that, building upon the works \cite{FKL,Honda}, several other interesting results concerning the Morse-theoretic properties of harmonic closed 1-forms on compact orbifolds can be established by employing similar techniques.
+It is worth stressing that, building upon the works \cite{FKL,Honda}, several other interesting results concerning the Morse-theoretic properties of harmonic closed 1-forms on compact orbifolds can be established by employing similar techniques (see for instance Corollaries \ref{cor1} and \ref{cor2} and Proposition \ref{pro1}).
 Such results may be used to determine whether one can improve the topological lower bounds for the number of zeros of a closed 1-form of Morse type on a compact orbifold.
 As alluded to previously, the first attempt in that direction is provided by the Novikov type inequalities, which were recently established in \cite{V}.